Ivo-Balbaert/The_Way_to_Jai/book/2_Setting_up_a_Jai_Development_Environment.md

         Or add this line to your /etc/profile or $HOME/.profile: export PATH="$HOME/jai/bin/:$PATH"

-        After creating the link, you can run Jai on Linux also with: `jai`
+        After creating the link, you can run Jai on Linux simply with: `jai`

 Test this out by moving in a terminal to another folder than the Jai root folder and typing in the command: `jai -version`.
 You should see the same output as in the previous section.

 ### 2.2.3 Updating Jai

-Remove the current _jai_ folder (make sure that you have backed up any files you have added or changed in there) or rename it to _jai_old_.
+Remove the current _jai_ folder (make sure that you have backed up any files or modules you have added or changed in there) or rename it to _jai_old_.
 Then just drop the most recent _jai_ folder as the new Jai root folder, and you're done!

 ### 2.2.4 Prerequisite for Windows